Zersya/code-agent/agent-reviewer/README.md

 - **Merge Request Approval**: Automatically approves merge requests that meet quality standards
 - **Automatic Re-embedding**: Automatically re-embeds projects when merge requests are successfully merged
 - **Emoji-Triggered Re-reviews**: Automatically triggers re-reviews when developers add emoji reactions to bot comments
+- **🤖 Agentic Coding Mode**: Automatically responds to developer comments starting with `/agent` to generate code changes

 ## Prerequisites

 - Node.js 18+
 - PostgreSQL database (with pgvector extension for vector search)
-- GitLab account with API access
+- GitLab account with API access (for GitLab repositories)
+- GitHub account with API access (for GitHub repositories)
 - Qodo-Embed-1 API access
 - OpenRouter API key (if using OpenRouter as LLM provider)
 - Ollama installed locally (if using Ollama as LLM provider)